 3.1.1 Displaying existing windows

-Choose the Windows menu from the podium.
+Choose the Windows menu.
 This menu contains a list of all the windows currently available in the environment.
 Choosing any item from this list brings the window to the front of the display.

 3.1.2 Iconifying existing windows